chromium/chromium/components/viz/README.md

 | viz/common/*   |

 #### service/transitions
-**Transitions**: This directory is in support of the shared element transitions project.
+**Transitions**: This directory is in support of the view transitions project.
 See //third\_party/blink/rendering/core/document\_transition/README.md

 | Can depend on:        |